ThomasHickman/classical-cipher/README.md

 # classical-cipher
-Tools for decrypting, encrypting, and solving classical ciphers in TypeScript (compiled into JavaScript)
+Tools for decrypting, encrypting, and solving classical ciphers in JavaScript

 **This is currently in development**